 This paper's question is whether institutional convergence occurs during the European integration process.
 Institutional convergence is defined as convergence in terms of institutional development levels.
-Following the economic growth literature, we introduce the concepts of σ -convergence and unconditional β -convergence.
+Following the economic growth literature, we introduce the concepts of $\sigma$ -convergence and unconditional $\beta$ -convergence.
 Thereafter, we analyze by the means of descriptive statistical analysis whether institutional convergence has occurred in several country groups hierarchized to the degree of European integration, for example, within the EU Member States or the euro area.
 For this, we employ two sets of indicators for institutional development: one set refers to the area of governance; the second refers to the area of product market and business regulation.
-We can clearly confirm institutional β -convergence within the EU and its aspirants, which is mainly driven by the new Member States and acceding, candidate, and potential candidate countries.
+We can clearly confirm institutional $\beta$ -convergence within the EU and its aspirants, which is mainly driven by the new Member States and acceding, candidate, and potential candidate countries.
 However, euro-area countries converge only in the area of product market and business regulation-not in the area of governance.
-In fact, we show evidence for β -divergence in rule of law within the first twelve euro-area members.
-Concerning σ -convergence, the results are less clear.
+In fact, we show evidence for $\beta$ -divergence in rule of law within the first twelve euro-area members.
+Concerning $\sigma$ -convergence, the results are less clear.
 Only the EU including the EU aspirants reduced the cross-country variance in all aspects of institutional development.

-Neither do we calculate conditional β -convergence of institutional development, nor do we test the significance of other initial conditions beside from the initial institutional development level.
+Neither do we calculate conditional $\beta$ -convergence of institutional development, nor do we test the significance of other initial conditions beside from the initial institutional development level.
 Our aim is not to explain why do or do not countries develop further or even deteriorate institutionally.
 We assess whether countries involved on the European integration process, for example the euro-area members, institutionally converge.
 This is a starting point for future research to look at political and economic consequences.

-This paper introduces European integration in Chapter 1.
-In the Chapter 2, we present the statistical concept of institutional β - and σ -convergence.
-Both concepts are applied to governance indicators in Chapter 3 and to indicators for product market and business regulation in Chapter 4.
-Chapter 5 concludes.
+This paper introduces European integration in Section 2.
+In the Section 3, we present the statistical concept of institutional $\beta$ - and $\sigma$ -convergence.
+Both concepts are applied to governance indicators in Section 4 and to indicators for product market and business regulation in Section 5.
+Section 6 concludes.

-1 European integration: widening and deepening
+2 European integration: widening and deepening

-In this chapter, we briefly overview the process of widening and deepening in the European integration-the enlargement of the EU and the euro area.
+In this section, we briefly overview the process of widening and deepening in the European integration-the enlargement of the EU and the euro area.
 The terms "widening" and "deepening" of the EU are not consistently defined within the literature.
-Most authors mean enlargement of the EU by "widening" and further integration by "deepening" (e.g., Berglöf et al. 2008, p.
-133).
-Some authors distinguish between the pure enlargement of the EU and "widening" in the sense of extending European cooperation to new areas, whereas "deepening" means more European integration in the existing areas of cooperation (Centre for Economic Policy Research 1995, p.
-51).
+Most authors mean enlargement of the EU by "widening" and further integration by "deepening" (e.g., Berglöf et al. 2008: 133).
+Some authors distinguish between the pure enlargement of the EU and "widening" in the sense of extending European cooperation to new areas, whereas "deepening" means more European integration in the existing areas of cooperation (Centre for Economic Policy Research 1995: 51).
 In this paper, we follow the first concept.
 European integration consists of the widening and deepening of the EU.
 The widening of the EU means that new Member States become accepted, whereas the process of deepening refers to the creation and enlargement of the euro area within the EU Member States.